Menu

 Every child has the right to relax and play and take part in a wide range of cultural and artistic activities.

-In 2021, the curriculum was completely re-written by the subject leader so that it is in line with the new Ofsted framework.
-The new Art curriculum follows the requirements of the National Curriculum but is bespoke to our school and takes into account our location and our children.
-It was written with guidelines from NSEAD and Access Art and shows a clear progression in the different areas of Art, together with end of year assessment expectations.
-Each year group covers Drawing, Painting and Digital Art and then the other areas of Printing, Textiles, 3D Sculpture and Collage are taught in alternate years.
-Each individual lesson for each year group from Y1 to Y6 has also been carefully planned by the subject leader to ensure that the children have a range of exciting and inspiring learning opportunities in Art which enable them to develop their talents to the full.
+An individualised curriculum, bespoke to the school has been written by the subject leader so that it is in line with the new Ofsted framework.
+The new Art curriculum follows the requirements of the National Curriculum but is bespoke to our school and takes into account our context and our children.
+It was written with guidelines from NSEAD and Access Art and shows a clear progression in the different strands of Art, together with end of year assessment expectations.
+Each year group covers Drawing, Painting and Digital Art and then the other areas of Printing, Textiles, 3D Sculpture and Collage are taught in alternate years, except in EYFS where they experience all of the strands.
+Each individual lesson for each year group (from Y1 to Y6) has also been carefully planned by the subject leader to ensure that the children have a range of exciting and inspiring learning opportunities which enable them to develop their talents to the full.
 A range of male and female artists from different parts of the word, and different periods in time are studied.
-Children have access to a wide variety of media, experience Art related trips and have the chance to work with local artists and architects in their time at school.
+Children have access to a wide variety of media, experience Art related trips and have the chance to learn about and work with local artists in their time at school.

 When the School Effectiveness Advisor visited in June 2021 and looked at the plans, she said,